Shenandoah National Park Lodging–––––

 Visit the Spottswood Dining Room, New Market Taproom and Craft Shop which are located in the main lodge building.
 The New Market Taproom offers a lighter fare menu plus free nightly family-friendly entertainment.
 The Spottswood Dining Room serves breakfast, lunch and dinner.
 Enjoy dining with your four-legged friend on the lodge terrace.
 We love pets!

 LEWIS MOUNTAIN CABINS

-Get in touch with nature in these historic, furnished cabins at Lewis Mountain — one of our most popular overnight destinations.
+Get in touch with nature in these historic, furnished cabins at Lewis Mountain (mile 57.5) — one of our most popular overnight destinations.
 Enjoy the fun of cabin rental with private bathrooms, heat, electric lights, towels, linens and an adjacent outdoor pit grill for cooking.
 The absence of in-room phones and internet access only adds to the total tranquility.

 Slow down the pace as you cook out on your sheltered outdoor charcoal fire.
 Dine on your own picnic table with songbirds providing dinner music.